yalue/onnxruntime_go/CONTRIBUTING.md

 Adding New Files
 ----------------

- - Try not to add new files unless absolutely necessary.
+ - Apart from testing data, try not to add new source files.

  - Do not add third-party code or headers.
 The only exceptions for now are `onnxruntime_c_api.h` and `onnxruntime_training_c_api.h`.